We all know that quitting smoking improves physical health.

 Here are some ways to boost your chances of stopping smoking for good.

-• See an NHS stop smoking expert.
+- See an NHS stop smoking expert.
 It's free and will increase your chances of quitting for good.
 You can talk about which stop smoking aids will work best for you, and they can provide additional support such as advice on coping with cravings.
-They can also talk to you about a stop smoking medicine available on prescription, called bupropion (Zyban).
+They can also talk to you about the 2 stop smoking medicines available on prescription, called varenicline (Champix) and bupropion (Zyban).